PaoloBaerlocher/Archimedes/assets/demos/README.md

 # ARC ANGELS MEGADEMO

 Some of my demos were integrated in the Arc Angels [Megademo](../../Demos/MegaDemo.zip), in 1991.

+_Armaniac_ was my nickname as a coder in the Arc Angels team.

 ---
 **MegaDemo hub:** Door for launching a demo